tobiohlala/describe/README.md

 ## Description

-a small shell script for quickly looking up a words meaning, synonyms or antonyms from the console.
+a small shell script for quickly looking up a words meaning, synonyms or antonyms from within the console.

 ## Installation